AustinCodingAcademy/temp-101-ebook/ebook-folder/docs/module-2/class-6.md

 * Partner with other groups for elaboration
 * Share with the class for evaluation (potentially carry into the next class)

+- [ ] Go to [CodeSandbox](https://codesandbox.io/dashboard) and open your "Portfolio Website" sandbox.
+- [ ] Create two files: `contact-me.html` & `contact-me-styles.css`.
+- [ ] Link them together.
+- [ ] Now link the new HTML file to the appropriate Anchor element.

-Just like the About Page you built for your Portfolio Website last class, tonight you're going to build a Contact Me Page that is responsive to mobile, tablet, & laptop that includes the following:
+Just like the "About" Page you built for your Portfolio Website last class, tonight you're going to build a "Contact Me" Page that is responsive to mobile, tablet, & laptop that includes the following:

 - [ ] `<input>` for Email that is required and validates for an actual email address
 - [ ] `<textarea>` that has a placeholder "comments" and limits the user to 500 characters and minimum of 20.
 - [ ] A section of checkboxes that asks the user: "How did you hear about me?"
     * [ ] Classmate
     * [ ] Resume Submission
     * [ ] LinkedIn